Home Remedies for Dog Mange

 Understand that all of these remedies are designed to kill or repel the mites that are on the surface, not those under the skin.
 The life cycle of a mite is about three weeks.
 If you can keep your pet mite free for 12 weeks and improve his immune system, then the mites and larvae under the skin will die.

-These are sensitive areas and it may be easier to treat separately than as part of the "dip".
+These are sensitive areas and it may be easier to remedy separately than as part of the "dip".
+Please consult your veterinarian before applying mineral oil to your pup.
 Mineral oil will kill the mites on the surface.
 Simply soak a cotton ball with mineral oil and apply to the affected area.
 Ears are a favorite place for mites to migrate.
 Gently apply the oil and then massage your dog's ears.
 The good news is this works.
 The bad news is that it wears off after about 8 hours.

 Mange or Diaper Rash?